ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/inject-params.md

 ## Usage

+### Get all route params

-`injectParams` when is called, returns a signal with the current route params.
+`injectParams` returns a signal with the current route params.

 ```ts
 @Component({